openstack-archive/fuel-docs/pages/reference-architecture/0018-red-hat-differences.rst

 Below is the list of modifications:

-.. topic:: Database backend:
+**Database backend:**
   MySQL with Galera has been replaced with native replication in a Master/Slave configuration.
 MySQL master is elected via Corosync and master and slave status is managed via Pacemaker.

-.. topic:: Messaging backend:
+**Messaging backend:**
   RabbitMQ has been replaced with QPID.
 Qpid is an AMQP provider that Red Hat offers, but it cannot be clustered in Red Hat's offering.
 As a result, Fuel configures three non-clustered, independent QPID brokers.
 Fuel still offers HA for messaging backend via virtual IP management provided by Corosync.

-.. topic:: Nova networking:
+**Nova networking:**
   Quantum is not available for Red Hat OpenStack because the Red Hat kernel lacks GRE tunneling support for OpenVSwitch.
 This issue should be fixed in a future release.
 As a result, Fuel for Red Hat OpenStack Platform will only support Nova networking.

+.. index:: Deployment Configurations; Red Hat OpenStack; RHOS Non-HA Simple

+.. _RHOS_Simple:

 Simple (non-HA) Red Hat OpenStack deployment
 --------------------------------------------